 Inexplicable crash and bad performance over network

 Hi!
-I recently tested my project over the network (I hadn’t tested it over network in a little while, but not done anything that would interfere with clientside stuff) and suddenly found some serious problems.
+I recently tested my project over network (I hadn’t tested it over network in a little while, but not done anything that would interfere with clientside stuff) and suddenly found some serious problems.

 First, there’s extreme jittery-ness with physics objects as they are moved about that wasn’t there before.
-It may be a problem in 4.9, since I didn’t do a lot of network testing in 4.9 yet, this problem certainly wasn’t happening in 4.8 but I’m not sure if it’s the version or something else.
+It may be a problem in 4.9, since I didn’t do a lot of network testing in 4.9 yet, this problem certainly wasn’t happening in 4.8 but I’m not sure if it’s version or something else.

 On top of that, my game crashes instantly when I try to perform certain actions that didn’t have problems before (namely, “chopping in half” my log object and having it spawn a new one) and gives this error message: